parkervandyk/parkervandyk/README.md

 ## Hi there my name is Parker

 I have 5+ years in software engineering working primarily on backend technologies.
-I mainly work in Node.js with Typescript and Javascript.
+I mainly work in Node.js with Typescript + Javascript, in the past I've used iPaaS tools like Mulesoft and Dell Boomi.

-I love learning new technologies and utilizing all of my experience to solve tomorrow's problems today!
+I enjoy diving into new technologies and utilizing all of my experience to solve tomorrow's problems today!